Expectations. We have them of ourselves; we have them of others.

 Writing – need I say more?
 Yes, even this post had some bumps while coming into the world.

-Have you ever not started something because you know you don’t have enough time/resources/money/vision/etc. to get to you to the ‘perfect or right’ place?
+Have you ever NOT started something because you knew you didn’t have enough time/resources/money/vision/etc. to get to you to the ‘perfect or right’ place?
 Maybe you can’t even see the end right now.